RenzoWijn/f1-2022/README.md

 ![Dashboard](reports/Dashboard.png)

-Our app opens on the Season Calendar page.
+The app opens on the Season Calendar page.
 On the left hand side you can see all the details of the selected track, including a map of its layout.
 To the right is the world map, with all the locations of the races for this years calendar.
 When you click one, its details will show up in the table to the left.
 There is also a toggle button to display the order and the route in which this season takes place, to understand where the next race is in comparison with the current!

 ## The Contributing Guidelines
 Do you have ideas on how I can improve my dashboard, and are you interested in contributing?
 I'd love to see your suggestions!
 To make changes locally just clone the repo, navigate to the top folder, and run the app: